kalternate/health-stat-map/README.md

 ## Getting Started

-1. Make sure you have Node.JS installed.
+1. First, make sure you have Node.js and npm installed.
 It should already be installed on the lab machines.

 2. Enter the following commands:
 ```sh